savinash47/nativeCameraroll/README.md

 # react-native-camera-photos-access-example

-This is project shows an example of how we can access camera and photos in react native apps.
+- This is project shows an example of how we can access camera and photos in react native apps.

+- Uses react native CameraRoll api to access photos and react-native-camera package for photos.

-It can be easily used in any project by just updating the styles as per your needs.
+- It can be easily used in any project by just updating the styles as per your needs.

-Right now I have added the support for portrait and Landscape Right Orientation
+- Right now I have added the support for portrait and Landscape Right Orientation

-So far I have tested this on IOS and it works perfectly fine.
+- So far I have tested this on IOS and it works perfectly fine.

-Working on android and creating a video to show how the module looks like.
+- Working on android and creating a video to show how the module looks like.

 ## Run the project locally